Frequently Asked Questions about COVID-19

 What can I do to help not get the coronavirus?

-As of now, there are no vaccines (shots) for this coronavirus.
-But there are things you can do to help keep from getting it:
+Here are some things you can do to help keep from getting it:

 - Wash your hands often with soap and warm water.